 Located in the Near North Side community, Mariano Park was renamed for Louis Mariano in 1970.
-This park was acquired by the city in 1848 and was transferred to the Park District in 1959.
+This park totals 0.18 acres and it was acquired by the city in 1848 and was transferred to the Park District in 1959.
 It hosts a structure designed by Birch Burdette Long, who was a Frank Lloyd Wright protégé.

 This lovely people watching spot, located at the State Street crossing, is the perfect place to take in the city's vibe on Rush Street.
 The park and its fountain offer a peaceful oasis from the bustling crowds on Michigan Avenue and Oak Street.